 BTS Telecom was established in 2004, and today this Romanian web hosting company offers a wide range of hosting services including colocation, game servers, SSL certificates, antispam filters, and an array of software licenses.
 Premium multi-core servers from DELL and HP, backed by a solid data center infrastructure and a technical team with extensive experience, allow BTS Telecom to offer top-notch products and services.

-BTS Telecom’s website is in Romanian, but its client area can be translated into twenty-five additional languages.
+BTS Telecom’s website is in Romanian, but you can translate its client area into twenty-five additional languages.

 Features and Ease of Use